toehead2001/aeroshot/README.md

 Please leave any feature suggestions or bug reports in the issue tracker.

-Downloads are available at the bottom of the page.

 ## AeroShot Mini
 AeroShot is dead, long live **AeroShot Mini**!